gu-lseg/intro-to-programming/source/introduction.rst

 `shapes.py`
 -----------

-We will use turtles and geometry in order to learn about designing abstractions
+We will use a drawing tool called `turtles` combined with concepts from simple geometry in order to learn about designing abstractions.

-The outcome is that you have a `shapes.py` python file that evolves as you learn new programming constructs.
+Throughout the course your `shapes.py` python file will evolve as you learn new programming constructs.

 Koans
 -----

-As noted learning to program takes practice and repetition.
+A koan is like a mini snippet of code.
+It presents a puzzle for you to resolve.

-Programming koans are a great way to do this.
+We use Koans to gain hands on practice using intuition and experimentation.

 Throughout the course we will make reference to these koans.